Mamamoo: 2018–2019: Widespread recognition, Japanese debut and member solo debuts

 Mamamoo started off the "Four Seasons, Four Colors" project with the release of their sixth EP, Yellow Flower, on March 7.
 Yellow Flower debuted at number one on the Gaon Album Chart, becoming their first number-one album since their 2014 debut.
 The Latin-inspired and dance-pop song "Starry Night" was released alongside the album, with an accompanying music video.
 "Starry Night" debuted and peaked at number two on the Gaon Digital Chart, earning 44.7 million Gaon Index points in its debut week.
-It also ranked at number six on the mid-year and 13 on the year-end editions of the Gaon Digital Chart, making it the fourth-highest-charting song by a girl group on the latter.
+It also ranked at number six on the mid-year and 13 on the year-end editions of the Gaon Digital Chart.
 The song earned the group their first music recording certification since the Gaon Music Chart and Korea Music & Content Association (KMCA) introduced certifications in April 2018; in November 2018, it was certified platinum for 100 million streams, and July 2019, it was certified platinum for 2.5 million paid digital downloads.

 On July 1, Mamamoo released the single "Rainy Season" as the pre-release single from their upcoming album.
-"Rainy Season" peaked at number two on the Gaon Digital Chart, behind only Blackpink's "Ddu-Du Ddu-Du", and was nominated for Best Female Vocal Performance at the 2018 Genie Music Awards.
-The group released their seventh EP, Red Moon, which serves as the second installment in the "Four Seasons, Four Colors" series, on July 16.
+"Rainy Season" peaked at number two on the Gaon Digital Chart, and was nominated for Best Female Vocal Performance at the 2018 Genie Music Awards.
+On July 16, the group released their seventh EP, Red Moon, as the second installment in the "Four Seasons, Four Colors" series.
 The EP debuted and peaked at number three on the Gaon Album Chart, with 38,000 copies sold in July 2018.
 The EP debuted at number four on the Billboard World Albums with 1,000 copies sold, marking their best U.S. sales week, and gave the group their first-ever appearance on the Billboard Heatseekers Albums Chart, entering the chart at number 25.
 The Latin-pop lead single "Egotistic", released alongside the EP, peaked at number four on the Gaon Digital Chart and the Billboard World Digital Songs Sales chart, earning the group their fifth top-ten entry on the latter chart.